DevScholar/c-for-js-devs/src/conditional-compilation/index.md

 Both JavaScript and C are providing the possibility for compiling specific code based on external conditions.

 JavaScript doesn't support conditional compilation natively.
-However, it is possible to use some third-party tool like [`babel-plugin-preprocessor`][preproc-dir] in order to control conditional compilation.
+However, it is possible to use some third-party tool like `babel-plugin-preprocessor` in order to control conditional compilation.

 ```js
 //#if DEBUG